sanskrit-lexicon/PWK/vn-sch/step1/readme.txt

 python updateByLine.py temp_sch6.txt temp_change7.txt temp_sch7.txt

 # --------------------------------------------------------
+# change8:  change ^X to <sup>X</sup>  (superscript).
+X is a single character or digit.
+# For consistency with other digitization markup.

+python change8.py temp_sch7.txt temp_change8.txt
+ #  1500+ changes
+python updateByLine.py temp_sch7.txt temp_change8.txt temp_sch8.txt

+# --------------------------------------------------------
-Install temp_sch7.txt as new version in csl-orig cp temp_sch7.txt /c/xampp/htdocs/cologne/csl-orig/v02/sch/sch.txt
+Install temp_sch8.txt as new version in csl-orig cp temp_sch8.txt /c/xampp/htdocs/cologne/csl-orig/v02/sch/sch.txt
 # Recreate with csl-pywork/v02 and check validity.
 # This version should also be run with new version of make_xml.py in csl-pywork/v02

 # --------------------------------------------------------
-Several displays/extracts based on temp_sch7.txt